seba--/hygienic-transformations/README.md

     ```

     Note that the name `resolveNames` is overloaded.
 For the sample SMSL
-    program we chose, its compilation happens to be hygienic.
-But we can
-    anyway call `nameFix` on `p` because of the identity of `nameFix` on
-    capture-free programs.
+    program we chose, as the result of `isCompiledHygienically` suggests, compiling this sampe state machin is not hygienic.

 5. Now we can call `nameFix` on `p`.